zk4/baiduFuse/README.md

 ## write file (beta)
-Write file is a bit trick.  fuse will call statfs/create/write/read .I need a workaround for this.
+Write file is a little bit tricky. you can`t get source file name, but only source bytes
+-  statfs
+   to confirm disk free size is avaiable
 -  create
+   normally create a file with open function, differs from open api in fuse interface which opens an existing file
 -  getattr
+   mainly check permission, and other file info
 -  write
+   will be called multipal times, write source bytes to remote
 -  flush
+   will be called once
 -  release

-single file write is ok now.
-multi file write function need to be refined .
+   will be called once

 ## reference
 just for myself reference